DgCtRbt/Anaphora_and_Coreference_Resolution_Papers/README.md

 # Anaphora_and_Coreference_Resolution_Papers
 > In this repo, we list some related work on Anaphora and Coreference Resolution.
 Corrections and suggestions are welcomed.
+Contributed by [Jishun Zhao](https://github.com/DgCtRbt).

 ## Review article